A Fantasy Author's Adventures in Fiction & Life

 Two of my critique partners from Twitter edited much faster than I did, so we only traded the first 6 and 9 chapters respectively.
 But the feedback they gave was useful in addressing issues with character logic and pacing beyond my chapters they read.
 One beta reader read up to halfway through my Act 2, while the third critique partner (a twitter friend) and I critiqued each other’s whole novel.
 Depending on many circumstances, a critique partner or beta reader may not make it to the end of your novel, but they’re my favourite way to get feedback on all aspects of it.

 There are a LOT of critical reader groups on Facebook.
 This one is for finding Fantasy Beta and ARC readers (the latter providing reviews of the finished draft before the book is released).
-I’m a member of it and have seen writers posting and getting a few offers to read, though I haven’t sought readers there myself.
+Before deleting my Facebook account I was a member of it and I saw writers posting and getting a few offers to read.
 I suggest searching your genre and ‘critical readers’ on Facebook, to find a relevant group for your writing.
 You may like to search your sub-genre and ‘critical readers’ too, as there are several sub-genre critical reader groups for romance, and there may be for other genres.

 To find Discord group descriptions and invitations, type ‘Discord’ and ‘#WritingCommunity’ into the social media of your choice’s search bar.
 Or post to your ask followers if they can recommend one.
-If you’d like an invite to the craft and querying server I’m admin of, you’re welcome to reply to my posts about it on Blue Sky, on Mastodon, or via my contact page.
+My Authors and Writers Discord has a channel for seeking beta reader, query, blurb etc feedback.
+Here’s an invite to it.

 Further Reading